 This week the verb phrase is, ‘love is not jealous‘.
 Jealous feels like an evil word doesn’t it?
 It also feels vague so let’s define it.

 Love is not Jealous is not easily defined.
 When looking at the love is not jealous meaning we must examine the verb tense of jealousy which is best explained in two parts.

 - Covet -I hate that you have that and wish I had it and you did not.

-- He wants them to be happy that there are so many gifts to help the body function well.
-(Philp 2:3; 1 Peter 5:5-6 & Gal 5:13-15)
+1 Corinthians is specifically speaking of jealousy over spiritual gifts.
+The church at Corinth was vying for position based on who had what gift.
+Paul is trying to get them to stop competing with each other.
+He wants them to be happy that there are so many gifts to help the body function well.
+(Philppians 2:3; 1 Peter 5:5-6 & Galatians 5:13-15)

-- He is quick to point out that I cannot park straight (I really can’t Y’all).
+If you knew Bud you wouldn’t say that he is competitive… but he is with me.
+He is quick to point out that I cannot park straight (I really can’t Y’all).
 He claims he is a parking expert compared to me.

-I am also competitive with him… though I wouldn’t have admitted that until a few years ago.
+I am also competitive with him, though I wouldn’t have admitted that until a few years ago.

 - I want to be independent.

 - Most of my life has been spent to prove my worth apart from “a man”.

 I still actively wrestle for independence and where it fits with my calling as a wife and mother in relation to Biblical discipleship because it is not Biblical at all.